joaoadelazzari/FStr/index.md

 #### Installing:

-To install the FStr app in MATLAB, proceed according to the following steps:
+To install the FStr application in Windows, proceed according to the following steps:

-1. Open MATLAB 2017b or higher version (older version might work);
-2. Click the "APPS" tab;
-3. Click on the blue button "Install App". (upper left corner of the screen);
-4. Select the "FStr - Finite Strip Computer Application Program 1.0.1.mlappinstall" file;
-5. Select "Install" on "Install to My Apps?"
-    In case of updating to a new version, select "Update".
-    In case of downgrade to an old version, select "Downgrade".
-    In case of re-install, select "Re-install".

-The FStr app will be displayed alongside any other apps you might already have, and default MATLAB apps.
+1 - Download the newest .EXE file in the [RELEASES](https://github.com/joaoadelazzari/FStr/releases/);

+2 - Execute the downloaded file;

+3 - Follow the steps and wait for installing the MATLAB Runtime;

+4 – A shortcut will be placed in desktop;

-Once installed, you may run the FStr program inside MATLAB.
+5 - Once installed, you may run the FStr program and enjoy elastic buckling analysis.

-To initialize the program, click on the app icon, and have fun with elastic buckling analysis.

-In case of uninstalling, click with the right button on the app icon, and go uninstall.
+Observation 1: In case of uninstalling, go to “Add or Remove Programs” or “Programs and Features” or “Apps & Features”, and search for “FStr” and “MATLAB Runtime”.
+You must uninstall both applications for completely remove the FStr;

+Observation 2: In case the program is not running properly, try to uninstall the MATLAB Runtime and install again;

+Observation 3: In case the program report some unusual bugs, please contact Joao Alfredo de Lazzari (joaoadelazzari@outlook.com.br);

+Observation 4: Using another type of software that requires a MATLAB Runtime, may be compromising the usage of the FStr Computer Application.

 For contact, please email Joao Alfredo De Lazzari